Wednesday, 30 March 2011

 The Rolling Stones No.2 UK Decca mid 70's mono reissue which has the long version (five minutes) of Everybody Needs Somebody To Love and the guitar intro Time Is On My side which isn't on the US album.
 (Not available new separately on lp and only issued on cd in Japan that issue of which is out of print).

 Out Of Out Heads.
-2023 Abkco reissue of UK version in mono.
+2023 Abkco reissue of U.S. version in mono.

-Much much better than the US album of the same name this version starting off with She Said Yeah.
+Much much better than the UK album of the same name when you add December's Children this version starting off with Mercy, Mercy and that second album starts with She Said Yeah.

 I bought this re-issue because from the 1970's onwards the original Decca lp of this title I had was in a ghastly form of fake stereo and with some you can hear the tape riding unevenly between the channels that prevents you from putting it back into mono!